 Direct connection of beef to eaters, people to land is the heart of our work.

 As a buyer and stewardship supporter, you get an amazing deal.
 It works for us because we can keep things simple and keep our business local, and it works for you because you get better beef and profound care for the land at a better price than you’d pay at the market.
-Our herd is closed for optimally happy healthy animals, 100% grass fed and grass finished.
-Our only supplements are premium hay, mineral salt licks, and kelp meal when they’re really lucky.
+Our herd is 100% grass fed and grass finished.
+Our only supplements are organic alfalfa, mineral salt licks, and kelp meal when they’re really lucky.
 No grain, no fillers, no confusion.

 Quarters, halves, and whole animals offer everything from luscious steaks and roasts to the best ground beef you’ve ever tasted.
 And don’t forget braising cuts like shanks and brisket – hard to find in grass-fed and so delicious!
 Ready your Crock Pot, Instant Pot, or a good stock pot on your stove and drink in the goodness.